jsantiago611/gridsome-starter-bleda/content/posts/psalm23-1.md

 **The Lord is my Shepherd…**

 Lord, you are the great shepherd who cares for me.
-Thank you for being more than a “distant ‘king’ or ‘deliver’, or an impersonal ‘rock’, ’shield’ ”[^1].
+Thank you for being more than a “distant ‘king’ or ‘deliver’, or an impersonal ‘rock’, ’shield’ ”.
 You live with your flock and are my guide, physician, and protector.

-[^1]: Quoted from Derek Kidner's Commentary in the Tyndale Old Testament Commentaries Series.

 Lord, Would you shepherd me today?